KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/orientation.md

 #### Production Smart Chains Typically Require Komodo's Security Services

-In nearly all circumstances, a Smart Chain is only secure once it receives the Komodo dPoW Security Service.
+In most circumstances, a Smart Chain is only secure once it receives the Komodo dPoW Security Service.

 Please reach out to our bizdev team for a cost quote.